ganeshskudva/Android_Remind_ME/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-* Faced some issue while interacting with SQLite
+* Faced some issue while interacting with SQLite.
+The way I created the table was wrong, resulting in improper/junk values being fetched from SQLite.
-* Faced some issues with layout creation
+* Faced issues with Dialog Fragment, specifically while performing animations to display option for date and time.

 ## License